 It’s important to team with a partner who understands that a solution won’t work for you if you can’t afford it.
 An ideal partner will be upfront and open about the cost of a project so that everyone is on the same page from the start.

 An open and honest budgetary discussion allows for more creativity when working within a budget to ensure you can receive the best solution at the best value possible.
 If you are struggling to determine what a fair budget may be for your next project, we recently summarized how much office furniture costs.
-The article gives a rough range of what to expect, as well as the primary factors that influence price.
+The article gives a rough range of what to expect, as well as the primary factors that influence the price.

 5. Carries Reputable Brands